Q: Should fifth-year seniors take the CELDT?

 A: Scorable Answer Books must be returned by grade groups by school.
 A grade group is defined as all students at a school in a given grade.
-Each grade group must be returned with a school-coded GIS provided in the Test Coordinator’s Kits as well as be listed on the School/Group List (SGL).
+Each grade group must be returned with a school-coded GIS provided in the Test Coordinator’s Kit as well as be listed on the School/Group List (SGL).
 See the CELDT Site Coordinator "After Testing" section of the District and Test Site Coordinator’s Manual for details on packaging groups.

 Q: Can we use the SGL from previous editions for the current administration?

 A: No. The SGL has been redesigned for the new edition.
 Therefore, the current SGL provided in the Test Coordinator’s Kit and through the Order Management system must be used.

 Q: We test students in August but don't usually receive the Pre-ID labels in time to return Answer Books in August, so we wait until the October deadline.
 Is this all right?